 â€śOur Realtor told us that given the market, our FHA loan might make us less competitive buyers, and he was right,â€ť said Awad.

 â€śWe bought our house on Sept.
 28, 2015.
 I remember the date because we closed two days after our wedding," sheÂ declared.

 The two-story, three-bedroom house was built in 1920.
 It has the original hardwood floors and still needs updates such as the kitchen.
 The couple pays $121 a month for the FHA mortgage insurance that allowed them to buy with such a small downpayment.

-â€śBut we are so happy for the fenced-in backyard for our dogs,â€ť Ruth saidÂ contentedly.Click to see today's rates (Mar 24th, 2017)
+â€śBut we are so happy for the fenced-in backyard for our dogs,â€ť Ruth saidÂ contentedly.Click to see your FHA loan eligibility (Apr 29th, 2017)